Azure/ResourceModules/modules/app/managed-environment/README.md

 ### Parameter: `roleAssignments.delegatedManagedIdentityResourceId`

-The Resource Id of the delegated managed identity resource.
+The Resource ID of the delegated managed identity resource.

 - Required: No
 - Type: string